-- 1. From the Idle Screen, press Menu → Recent Calls. - Highlight Call Time and press the Select soft key or the ok key. - 3.
-The following options that are available. - Last Call Time: shows the length of time for the last call. - Total Sent: shows the total length of time for the calls made. - Total Received: shows the total length of time for the calls received. - 4.
-Press the Reset soft key. - At the "Are you sure?" prompt, press the OK soft key to confirm the reset or Back to cancel. - 6.
-Enter your password.
-At the "Confirm New Password", re-enter the same password and press the OK soft key.
+- From the Idle Screen, press Menu → Recent Calls.
+Press the Select or the key. - Highlight Call Time and press the Select soft key or the key. - 3.
+The following options are available. - Last Call Time: shows the length of time for the last call. - Total Sent: shows the total length of time for the calls made. - Total Received: shows the total length of time for the calls received. - 4.
+Press the Reset soft key. - At the "Are you sure?" prompt, press the Yes soft key to confirm the reset or No to cancel. - Enter your password.
+At the "Confirm New Password", re-enter the same password and press the OK soft key. - 7.
+Press the Back soft key or the $rac{1}{r}$ key to end.